mesgjs/mesgjs-web/.kilocode/rules/memory-bank/architecture.md

 To further enhance component encapsulation and developer experience, the payload system supports several advanced features:

 *   **Intrinsic Scoped CSS:** Components can provide a `scopedCss` property at the top level of their payload.
 This property contains a CSS template string.
-    *   **Scoping Mechanism:** The renderer uses the component's unique resolved module specifier to generate a unique scope ID (e.g., `mwi-a1b2`) the first time a component of that type is rendered on a page.
+    *   **Scoping Mechanism:** For each page render, the renderer generates a unique scope ID (e.g., `mwi-a1b2`, likely from a hex-based counter) for each component *type* that provides scoped CSS.
+This ID works in conjunction with the element instance ID system (see [`Naming-Conventions.md`](../../architectural-plan/Naming-Conventions.md)) to ensure proper style encapsulation.
     *   **Substitution:** The renderer replaces all instances of a special marker (`@@`) within the `scopedCss` template and assigns the scope ID to the `VirtualNode`.
 The `VirtualNode`'s final rendering step (`.outerHTML`) performs the substitution in the generated HTML.

 ## Key Interfaces

-*   **Component-Handler Factory:** A unified factory with a `get(symbolicName)` method to find and instantiate components, validators, and event handlers.
-It is the public interface to the module resolution system.
+*   **Component Registry:** A unified registry for component specifications.
+The renderer queries this registry directly to retrieve the `componentSpec` (handler and options) needed to render a given component type.
 *   **Page-Template Object:** Manages the overall HTML page structure.
 It supports a modular, position-based system (e.g., "head", "body", "sidebar") for adding content, inspired by Joomla's template positions.
 This allows for flexible and dynamic page composition.

 ## Pub/Sub Communication